arduino/docs-content/content/tutorials/projects/iot-air-quality-checker/iot-air-quality-checker.md

 ### Arduino Cloud Setup

-Thanks to this platform, the dashboard creation will be really easy, and the base of the Arduino code will be auto-generated, and usable directly on the Arduino Web Editor.
+Thanks to this platform, the dashboard creation will be really easy, and the base of the Arduino code will be auto-generated, and usable directly on the Arduino Cloud Editor.

 This is one of the feature of Arduino Cloud, many interesting others are described in [this official blog post](https://blog.arduino.cc/2021/06/18/14-awesome-arduino-cloud-features-you-never-knew-existed)!